EladioAMendez/visions_align/research/brand.md

 *   **Pro Tier ($29/mo):** The core offering for professionals seeking consistent performance.
 It provides enough resources to build a habit of strategic preparation for all key weekly meetings.
 *   **Director Tier ($49/mo):** The premium, aspirational tier for users committed to strategic mastery.
 The primary value proposition and upgrade driver is control and customization over the AI analysis.

-**Value Proposition & Core Differentiator: The AI Brain Trust & Lead Lens**
+**Value Proposition & Core Differentiator: The Insight Panel & Lead Lens**

-Our core technology is an **AI Brain Trust**, a team of six interacting AI expert personas who analyze every profile.
+Our core technology is **The Insight Panel**, a system of six interacting AI expert personas who analyze every profile.
 The key differentiator between tiers is how the user interacts with this team:

-*   **The AI Brain Trust (The Team in the Room):**
+*   **The Insight Panel (The Six Expert Personas):**
     1.  **The Strategist** (CEO/VC Mindset)
     2.  **The Empath** (PhD Psychologist Mindset)
     3.  **The Operator** (COO/Product Head Mindset)